Deepakkasyapa11/Deepak-kasyapa/README.md

 🥅 2023 Goals: Contribute more to Open Source projects ⚡ About: I like to spend time on reading books.

-My primary research interest lies in Geneartive AI Machine Learning, Information Security, and Computer Vision.
+My primary research interest lies in Generative AI, Machine Learning, Information Security, and Computer Vision.
 Currently, I'm researching on Natural Langugag Processing.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 Interests